 Blaine Baker Entrance Scholarship: Estimated value: $3,400.
 Established in 2013 by former students, friends, family and colleagues of Professor Blaine Baker, in honour of his 30 years of service in the Faculty of Law.
 Awarded by the Faculty of Law for one or more outstanding undergraduate students entering the B.C.L./LL.B. program on the basis of high academic standing.
 Preference will be given to students having pursued graduate studies prior to entering the Faculty of Law.

-Bourse d’études Hydro-Québec en droit: $5,000, renewable twice.
+Bourse d’études Hydro-Québec en droit: $5,000.
 Awarded by the Faculty of Law to outstanding students entering any undergraduate degree program in the Faculty who are residents of Quebec.
 Established in 2007 by Hydro-Québec.

 Yves Caron Memorial Award: $1,750.
 Preference to a student proceeding to the notarial profession.
 Established in 1978 by the family, friends, former students and colleagues of Yves-Armand Caron, BA, LLL (Montr.), LLM (Col.), DPhil (Oxon.).